ExaWorks/job-api-spec/specification.md

 ### JobExecutor

 The `JobExecutor` represents one or more concrete mechanisms for executing jobs.
-It contains all the operations that are specific to a particular such mechanism.
-Specifically, it knows how to start a job through the `submit()` call, query the status of jobs and inform client API of any updates through callbacks, and can `cancel()` a running job.
+It contains all the operations specific to a particular mechanism.
+Specifically, it knows how to start a job through the `submit()` call, query the status of jobs and inform a client API of any updates through callbacks, and can `cancel()` a running job.

 Client code interacts with a concrete job execution mechanism by invoking